Statistical mechanics model for Clifford random tensor networks and monitored quantum circuits: Introduction

 This paper is organized as follows.
 In Section~\ref{secRTN}, we focus on random tensor networks (RTNs) and extend the notion of Schur-Weyl duality to the Clifford case, relying heavily on Ref.~\cite{GrossEtAlCMP2021}.
 We describe the structure of the commutant and explain how the statistical mechanics model describing Haar RTNs can be extended to Clifford RTNs.
 In Section~\ref{SecMeasurements}, we generalize the notion of Weingarten functions to the Clifford case, and apply those results to monitored Clifford circuits.
 We also make concrete predictions in the limit of large on-site Hilbert space, carefully distinguishing the cases of $p$ or $M$ fixed when $d = p^M \to \infty$.
-In Sec.~\ref{SecNumerics}, we provide numerical evidence that the universality class of the entanglement transition at qudit dimension $d=p^M$ indeed depends on $p$, but not on $M$.
+In Sec.~\ref{SecNumerics}, we provide numerical evidence that the universality class of the entanglement transition at qudit dimension $d=p^M$ indeed depends on $p$, but not on $M$\andreas{, report on the equality of exponents for projective and forced measurement schemes, and establish multifractal scaling of the purity}.
 Technical details and additional mathematical results are gathered in appendices.